Frequently (and not so frequently) Asked Questions

 You can also try a commercial stain remover.

 Can I grow raspberries and blackberries plants from seed?
-Wild brambles often are, spread by birds which eat the fruit, but cultivated varieties are reproduced vegetatively by root cuttings, tip layering, or suckering.
+Wild brambles often are spread by birds which eat the fruit, but cultivated varieties are reproduced vegetatively by root cuttings, tip layering, or suckering.
 This insures that the exact same qualities of the parent plant are continued in the "daughter plants".
 Plants grown from seed are variable and unpredictable.
 Bramble breeders wanting to control the crosses put pollen of one type into flowers of another, grow new plants from seed that develops, and then choose the best of these for fnew cultivars or further breeding.

 How do you tell the difference between a blackberry and black raspberry?
 The most obvious difference is that a black raspberry is hollow -- the core of the fruit stays on the plant when it is picked, while the core stays in a blackberry.
-Black raspberry fruit are also smaller, less shiny. and have a bluish waxy coating between the sections of the berry.
+Black raspberry fruit are also smaller, less shiny, and have a bluish waxy coating between the sections of the berry.

 Why don't raspberries grow well in the South?
 They just don't tolerate the heat and the fluctuating winter temperatures.
+One variety, Dormanred, is suited to warmer areas, but it doesn't have great flavor.
+Breeders are working to develop a heat-tolerant cultivar for the South.